Blog

 Weird but awesome Javascript

-Posted on:A deep dive into the Javascript runtime environment.
-Explains the single-threaded nature, the call stack, the event loop, the callback queue, and how they work together to handle asynchronous operations.
+Posted on:The Javascript runtime from the inside: the single thread, the call stack, the event loop, and the callback queue that together handle asynchronous work.

 -